hammamikhairi/Latom/README.md

 The following audio format is supported:
 - m4a

 All Youtube link types are supported (channels, shorts...) <br />
-All Spotify link types are supported aswell (Artists, Albums)
+All Spotify link types are supported aswell (Artists, Albums, plalists ...)